c-w-a/SOEN287project/README.md

 ## Install Guide:
 Our website should be deployed by first opening the index.html which is the home page of our website.
 From there, a client and admin can access their login/ sign up pages.
 The database is local.
 To install make sure all html files that belong to the frontend folder are in this folder.
-To use our website on the server, one will need to download Node.js, and from there download express, mysql, sqlite3, and express-session.
+To use our website on the server, one will need to download Node.js and NPM, and from there download express, mysql, sqlite3, and express-session.
+Run the command 'nodemon server.js' from within the root directory of the project to start the server, then navigate to https://localhost:5000/

 ## User Guide:
 For an admin: